Sailor Moon: Stage musicals

-In mid-1993, the first musical theater production based on Sailor Moon premiered, starring Anza Ohyama as Sailor Moon.
+In mid-1993, the first musical theater production based on Sailor Moon premiered and starred Anza Ohyama as Sailor Moon.
 Thirty such musicals in all have been produced, with one in pre-production.
-The shows' stories include anime-inspired plotlines and original material.
+The show’s stories include anime-inspired plotlines and original material.
 Music from the series has been released on about 20 memorial albums.
 The popularity of the musicals has been cited as a reason behind the production of the live-action television series, Pretty Guardian Sailor Moon.

-During the original run musicals ran in the winter and summer of each year, with summer musicals staged at the Sunshine Theater in the Ikebukuro area of Tokyo.
-In the winter, musicals toured to other large cities in Japan, including Osaka, Fukuoka, Nagoya, Shizuoka, Kanazawa, Sendai, Saga, Oita, Yamagata and Fukushima.
+During the original, run musicals ran in the winter and summer of each year, with summer musicals staged at the Sunshine Theater in the Ikebukuro area of Tokyo.
+In the winter, musicals toured to other large cities in Japan, including Osaka, Fukuoka, Nagoya, Shizuoka, Kanazawa, Sendai, Saga, Oita, Yamagata, and Fukushima.
 The final incarnation of the first run, New Legend of Kaguya Island (Revised Edition) (新・かぐや島伝説 <改訂版>, Shin Kaguyashima Densetsu (Kaiteban)), went on stage in January 2005, following which, Bandai officially put the series on a hiatus.
 On June 2, 2013, Fumio Osano announced on his Twitter page that the Sailor Moon musicals would begin again in September 2013.
 The 20th anniversary show La Reconquista ran from September 13 to 23 at Shibuya's AiiA Theater Tokyo, with Satomi Ōkubo as Sailor Moon.
-Satomi Ōkubo reprised the role in the 2014 production Petite Étrangère which ran from August 21 to September 7, 2014, again at AiiA Theater Tokyo.
+Satomi Ōkubo reprised the role in the 2014 production Petite Étrangère, which ran from August 21 to September 7, 2014, again at AiiA Theater Tokyo.

 Live-action film & series

 Cancelled Disney film adaptation

-During the 1990s, Disney was going to adapt Sailor Moon into a film under the Walt Disney Pictures banner but however it was cancelled imediatly.
+During the 1990s, Disney had plans for a Sailor Moon film adaptation under the Walt Disney Pictures banner, but it was cancelled immediately.
+Not much was known, except for the fact that they had intended for Geena Davis to portray Queen Beryl and that Stanley Tong was to direct it.